Cochlear Implants

 An individualized aural (re)habilitation plan may include, but not be limited to, the following components:

-• Auditory training: Specific listening activities are focused on the improvement of speech perception and functional listening skills.
+• Auditory training involves specific listening activities that are focused on the improvement of speech perception and functional listening skills.

-• Communication skills training: Activities are focused on the development or improvement of social interaction skills, conversational strategies, and repair strategies.
+• Communication skills training is focused on the development or improvement of social interaction skills, conversational strategies, and repair strategies.

-• Voice therapy: Activities are focused on resonance, loudness, intonation, and speech rhythm.
+• Voice therapy is focused on resonance, loudness, intonation, and speech rhythm.

-• Speech sound production training: Activities are focused on articulation and intelligibility.
+• Speech sound production training is focused on articulation and intelligibility.

-• Literacy: Activities are focused on the connection of language development and reading readiness.
+• Literacy activities are focused on the connection between language development and reading readiness.

-• Counseling and education for the patient and/or their family: Topics include hearing device care and management, realistic expectations, community resources, listening strategies, impact of environment on listening conditions, self-advocacy skills, and support group availability (e.g., local, state, national, manufacturer-specific).
-See the ASHA Practice Portal page on Counseling For Professional Service Delivery for more information.
+• Counseling and education for the patient and/or their family/caregivers/care partners includes topics such as hearing device care and management, expectations related to CI use, community resources, listening strategies, impact of the environment on listening conditions, self-advocacy skills, and support group availability.
+Available websites and applications to assist with daily listening activities and exercises may also be provided.
+See the ASHA Practice Portal page on Counseling in Audiology and Speech-Language Pathology for more information.

 Hearing Assistive Technology Systems

 Hearing assistive technology systems (HATS) improve speech understanding in difficult listening situations by increasing the signal-to-noise ratio.
 HATS may be used in conjunction with a CI.
-Adverse conditions affecting communication may include distance between speaker and listener, competing noise, room acoustics, and room lighting.
+Adverse conditions impacting communication can include the distance between the speaker and the listener, competing noise, room acoustics, and room lighting.
 Several types of HATS may be used with CIs to improve listening experiences and outcomes.
-Devices may include FM or DM systems, wireless accessories, infrared systems, Bluetooth adaptors, amplified and captioned telephones, audio loops, and amplified and/or visual alarms (baby monitor, clock alarm, doorbell, smoke detector).
-See ASHA's resource on hearing assistive technology for more information.
+Devices may include FM or DM systems, wireless accessories, infrared systems, Bluetooth adaptors, amplified and captioned telephones, audio loops, and amplified and/or visual alarms (e.g., baby monitor, clock alarm, doorbell, smoke detector).
+See ASHA’s resource on hearing assistive technology for more information.

 Reimbursement